The width of 5-dimensional prismatoids: Introduction

 The excess of the non-Hirsch polytope produced via Theorem~\ref{thm:dstep-prismatoid} from a $d$-prismatoid $Q$ of width $l$ and $n$ vertices equals

 so we call that quotient the \emph{(prismatoid) excess} of $Q$.
-Thus, the prismatoid of Section~\ref{sub:25vertices} (hence also the non-Hirsch polytope of Section~\ref{sub:Explicit}) has excess $1/20$.
-The prismatoids of Section~\ref{sub:TopToBottom} have excess
+The prismatoid of Section~\ref{sub:25vertices}, hence also the non-Hirsch polytope of Theorem~\ref{thm:small-non-hirsch-intro}, has excess $1/20$.
+This is the greatest excess of a prismatoid or polytope constructed so far.
+(The excess of the Klee-Walkup \emph{unbounded} non-Hirsch polyhedron is, however, $1/4$).

+It could seem that the prismatoids of arbitrarily large width from Theorem~\ref{thmPrismatoidWithArbitraryLargeWidth-intro} should give greater excess.
+However, this is not the case.
+They have excess

 which is much smaller than $1/20$ for small values of $k$ and goes to zero for large values.

-In this sense, the second construction does not lead to improved counter-examples to the Hirsch conjecture.
-But it is interesting theoretically: It shows a crucial difference between $4$-prismatoids, which have width at most $4$, and $5$-prismatoids, which can have width arbitrarily large.
+In this sense, the second construction does not lead to improved counter-examples to the Hirsch Conjecture, but it is interesting theoretically: It shows a crucial difference between $4$-prismatoids, which have width at most $4$, and $5$-prismatoids, which can have width arbitrarily large.

-This raises the question of how large can the width of a $5$-prismatoid be.
-As a special case of Barnette's linear bound for the diameters of arbitrary polytopes in fixed dimension~\cite{Barnette}, the excess of prismatoids of dimension $d$ cannot exceed $2^{d-2} /3$.
-This is $8/3$ in dimension five, but we tighten it to $1/3$ in the following result.
-Put differently, starting with prismatoids of dimension $5$, Theorem~\ref{thm:dstep-prismatoid} cannot produce polytopes violating the Hirsch conjecture by more than 33\%.
+On the side of upper bounds, Larman's general bound for the diameters of polytopes~\cite{Larman:diameter} implies that the excess of prismatoids of dimension $d$ cannot exceed $2^{d-2} /3$, that is, $8/3$ in dimension five.
+In the following result we improve this to $1/3$.

-\begin{proposition} No $5$-prismatoid with $n$ vertices has width larger than $n/3 + 1$. \end{proposition}
+\begin{proposition} No $5$-prismatoid with $n$ vertices has width larger than $n/3 + 3$. \end{proposition}